-The role of the building professional needs re-defining
+WE NEED MORE THAN THIS: The role of the building professional needs completely re-defining

 - There's a big job to do, in making new and existing buildings more sustainable.

 - We're short of money:

-we can't afford to spend it on the wrong things.
+we can't afford to spend it doing the wrong things.

 - Our current procurement systems are not fit for purpose:

 we need to do things very differently.

 - We can't change everything tomorrow ...

 but we can change our attitudes to what we do.

-- It's not a question of whether we can afford to do it:
+- It's not a question of whether we can afford to change:

 We can't afford not to!

 - WHEN DO WE START?

-IMMEDIATELY
+TODAY!